Kh3m/portfolio-server/README.md

-# Server api app for my portfolio company
+# Server RESTful api for my company portfolio app

 ## How to use this api